britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the content (23) key is an array of Shard bodies as defined in
 {{cbor-shard}} and/or Assertion bodies as defined in {{cbor-assertion}}.
-Shards and Assertions in the content array SHOULD be sorted by shard range or name in ascending qlexicographic order.
+Shards and Assertions in the content array SHOULD be sorted by shard range or name in ascending lexicographic order.

 The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the Zone.